 2004: Angela's Ashes, by Frank McCourt

-- The Office of the Dean of Undergraduate Studies publicizes the criteria for the reading.
+- The Office of the Associate Provost for Academic Programs publicizes the criteria for the reading.

-- The Office of the Dean of Undergraduate and creates a drop-box to collect suggestions from Brooklyn College faculty, staff and undergraduate students.
-(Note: The deadline for fall 2012 has passed; any new submissions will be considered for fall 2013.)
+- The Office of the Associate Provost for Academic Programs creates a drop-box to collect suggestions from Brooklyn College faculty, staff and undergraduate students.
+(Note: The deadline for fall 2014 has passed; any new submissions will be considered for fall 2015.)

 - The English Composition faculty vets the recommendations for suitability for use in English 1010 and forwards three to five titles to the First College Year Advisory Board.